Best Survey Software – 2020 List of Top 10 Survey Tools

 - QuestionPro.
 If you’re looking for free but powerful, unlimited survey solution, then QuestionPro is a good choice.
 More than that, it is trusted by some of the world’s biggest brands such as Google, Microsoft, and Amazon for providing enhanced customer, employee, and product experience.
 It offers a free-forever plan, while advanced plans start at $85 per month.

 - StatPac.
 Unlike most survey solutions in the market, StatPac is specifically designed for professional researchers.
 It can manage any type of survey, whether face-to-face, telephone, paper-and-pencil, or online surveys.
 It’s among the most used solutions by nonprofit and for-profit worldwide.
 It offers a limitless free evaluation edition, while StatPac’s premium Web Survey Module is priced at $495 (one-time payment).
+Note: StatPac is no longer in business.

 Types of Survey Software